holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.2 Governance Participants

-Each Circle has a group of ***"Core Circle Members"*** who may participate in its Governance Process.
-By default, the Core Circle Members of a Circle are those Circle Members serving as Role Leads or Rep Links for any of its Roles.
-However, if the Role that controls assignment into another Role reasonably believes that other Role only requires a minor, nearly insignificant amount of attention to fill effectively, they may exclude the Role Lead of that Role from serving as a Core Circle Member due to that Role assignment.
+Each Circle has a group of ***"Circle Members"*** who may participate in its Governance Process.

+By default, the Circle Members of a Circle are those Partners assigned to lead or support the Circle itself as a Role Lead or Role Supporter within its Super-Circle, as well as any Partners serving as Role Leads or Rep Link for any Roles within the Circle.
+However, if the Role that controls assignment into another Role reasonably believes that other Role only requires a minor, nearly insignificant amount of attention to fill effectively, they may exclude the Role Leads of that Role from serving as a Circle Member due to that Role assignment.

 A Circle may adopt a Policy to invite an external Role to participate in its Governance Process, or to require one of its Sub-Circles to do so.
-While such a Policy exists, any Partners serving as Role Lead or Rep Link for the invited Role also become Core Circle Members of the Circle.
+While such a Policy exists, any Partners serving as Role Lead or Rep Link for the invited Role also become Circle Members of the Circle.

-During the Governance Process, each Core Circle Member may only represent the Roles in the Circle for which they serve as Role Lead or Rep Link.
+During the Governance Process, each Circle Member may only represent the Roles in the Circle for which they serve as Role Lead or Rep Link.

 ### 3.3 Changing Governance

-Any Core Circle Member of a Circle may propose changing its Governance by circulating a **_“Proposal”_** to all of its other Core Circle Members, thus acting as **_“Proposer”_**.
-Before the Proposal is adopted, those other Core Circle Members must have the opportunity to raise concerns about adopting the Proposal.
+Any Circle Member of a Circle may propose changing its Governance by circulating a **_“Proposal”_** to all of its other Circle Members, thus acting as **_“Proposer”_**.
+Before the Proposal is adopted, those other Circle Members must have the opportunity to raise concerns about adopting the Proposal.
 Each concern so raised is considered an **_“Objection”_** if it meets the criteria defined herein, and the person who raised it becomes the **_“Objector”_**.

 Proposals are considered adopted and amend Governance only once no Objections are so raised.
 If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Proposal is adopted.
-After any such effort, all Core Circle Members of the Circle must have another opportunity to raise further Objections to the Proposal before its adoption.
+After any such effort, all Circle Members of the Circle must have another opportunity to raise further Objections to the Proposal before its adoption.

 #### 3.3.1 Making Proposals

 A Proposer may make a Proposal within a **_“Governance Meeting”_** of the Circle.

-Alternatively, a Proposer may distribute a Proposal to all required Core Circle Members asynchronously, outside of a Governance Meeting, using any written communication channel approved for this purpose by the Circle’s Secretary.
+Alternatively, a Proposer may distribute a Proposal to all required Circle Members asynchronously, outside of a Governance Meeting, using any written communication channel approved for this purpose by the Circle’s Secretary.
 When this happens, the Facilitator may either apply the same process and rules used within a Governance Meeting, or may allow each participant to directly declare whether or not he or she has Objections to integrate.
 Further, at any point before an asynchronous Proposal is adopted, any participant may stop the asynchronous processing by requesting the Proposer escalate the Proposal to a Governance Meeting, and notifying the Circle’s Secretary.

 A Circle may adopt Policies to further constrain when or how Proposals may be made or processed outside of a Governance Meeting.
 However, no Policy may limit the right to stop asynchronous processing by escalating to a Governance Meeting.
 A Circle may also use a Policy to create a time limit for responding to asynchronous Proposals, upon which any asynchronous Proposal is automatically adopted if no Objections or escalation requests are raised.